-WE must not forget Roumania (1,000,000 Jews) and Hungary (550,000).
+E MUST not forget Roumania (1,000,000 Jews) and Hungary (550,000).
 At the moment of writing neither country is at war, so that the Allies cannot really be saddled with any responsibility for what may happen to the Jews in the Danubian valley.
 In this book, which deals chiefly with the Allies' war aims, a closer enquiry into this sector of the Dispersion would be irrelevant.
 But no one can deny, no one should forget, that both Roumania and Hungary belong to the zone where the Jewish problem has long reached the stage of acute and painful incompatibility between the "equal rights" principle and the real situation.
-In both countries, with the Jews forming about 6 % of the total population, that situation is somewhat like that obtaining in Poland; but only "somewhat" like, for both countries are incomparably richer than Poland in respect of their agricultural possibilities, so that the scramble for urban jobs is not nearly so acute.
+In both countries, with the Jews forming about 6% of the total population, that situation is somewhat like that obtaining in Poland; but only "somewhat like," for both countries are incomparably richer than Poland in respect to their agricultural possibilities, so that the scramble for urban jobs is not nearly so acute.

+Territorial changes both in Hungary and Roumania were accompanied by a corresponding change in the size of their Jewish populations.
+By the end of 1941 there were some 500,000 Jews in Roumania, and over a million in Hungary.
+Mass murder and eviction to occupied Russia has again somewhat modified these numbers, especially in Roumania since that country entered the war.
 In Roumania, however, what we call "Antisemitism of Men" has been conspicuously endemic since at least the middle of last century.
 In Hungary its acute form is of recent growth, but it is now very intense.
 In both, the rôle of the governments in fostering the anti-Jewish trend of economic life seems to be of secondary importance: the main driving force in the process tending to oust the Jew from all such positions as he still retains is rather the unanimous pressure of all those social classes with whom the Jew happens to have any economic or social contacts.
 Whether or not these two countries, in the end, will be invited to reconfirm their adherence to the principle of equal rights for all (which has never been absent from their constitutions) is really immaterial.
 "Things" will decide, and only fools or hypocrites can doubt what the nature of the decision will be.